 To start the game, participants wear a VR headset while holding the augmented brush to play four rounds of virtual curling.
 The broom’s motion in the real world translates back to the game, and the players can view their performance on a graph displayed on their headset’s screen.
 A black dot denotes the average pressure and frequency of the brush strokes that they are currently recording.
 The player’s screen also displays two coloured zones (i.e., blue and yellow), which represents the targets the players are trying to achieve.
 Being inside the blue zone corrects the audio distortion resulting in quality music, whereas being inside the yellow area rewards the player with a score.
 If the player exceeds or recedes the blue or yellow zone’s bounds, music deteriorates, and the scoring halts.
 The crowd can also view the player’s performance and may shout at random to either make the music sound better or motivate them to get a higher score.

-A research study is also conducted alongside the exhibit to record player interactions and analyze in-game behavior based on external stimuli from the crowd.
-After giving consent, the attendees have their game interactions, logged, and video-recorded, for further detailed analysis.
-Those completing a full game run are provided with sets of questionnaires, to answer questions based on their play-through and given a freebie for their participation.
+A research study was also conducted alongside the exhibit to record player interactions and analyze in-game behavior based on external stimuli from the crowd.
+After giving consent, the attendees had their game interactions logged and video-recorded for analysis.
+Those completing a full game also answered questions based on their play-through.

-Curling Virtuoso debuted at the Nocturne Arts Festival outside the History of Natural Museum on 15 October 2017 and will be continually taken to curling related events to gather significant research data.
+Curling Virtuoso debuted at the Nocturne Arts Festival outside the Museum of Natural History in Halifax on 15 October 2017 and a variant was taken to curling-related events including the Canadian olympic trials.